Automatic registration with SQL IaaS Agent extension

 Applies to: SQL Server on Azure VM

-Once automatic registration is enabled for a subscription, all current and future VMs that have SQL Server installed will be registered with the SQL IaaS Agent extension in lightweight mode without downtime, and without restarting the SQL Server service.
-You still need to manually upgrade to full manageability mode to take advantage of the full feature set.
+By default, Azure VMs with SQL Server 2016 or later are automatically registered with the SQL IaaS Agent extension with limited functionality when detected by the CEIP service.
+You can use the automatic registration feature to automatically register any SQL Server VMs not identified by the CEIP service.
 The license type automatically defaults to that of the VM image.
 If you use a pay-as-you-go image for your VM, then your license type will be

 PAYG, otherwise your license type will be